Baylus/g0-compiler/README.md

 Swap expressions:
     I am not supporting "z = ( x :=: y )" assignments..
 It just doesnt make any sense.
     I am only going to allow statements such as "x :=: y;" or without the semicolon.

+Changes that were made since initial submission:
+Semicolon insertion was added, still supports optional semi-colons.
+This means that the semi-colons should work for the majority of stuff, just add the insertion rules wherever necessary.

+Succeeds using the /Examples/HW2_Test/*,

+.../HW2_Test/g0stuff.g0 was modified to comment out the one line on 105: "L = [1, 2, 3]" that broke the grammar because it was not supported yet.